-This grill pan takes the place of two — or more.
+This grill pan takes the place of two—or more.
 One side is a ridged grill pan and the other side is a flat griddle.
-Use the grill side for steaks, burgers and anytime you want grill marks.
+Use the grill side for steaks, burgers, and anytime you want grill marks.
 The griddle side can be used for pancakes, bacon, grilled cheese sandwiches, heating tortillas, and even a classic British cheese toastie.
 Put it in the oven to use it as a pizza pan for small pizzas, too.

 This is a large pan that will fit over two burners, so you’ll have plenty of space for cooking for a crowd, or cook on half of the pan while keeping the other portion less hot for keeping cooked foods warm.
 Since it is made from cast iron, it retains heat and cooks evenly.
 It comes pre-seasoned, so it can be used right away, but the nonstick properties improve with additional seasoning and use.
 Our reviewer noted that its slim profile also made it easy to store.

 This can also be used on your grill, for cooking foods that might be small enough to fall through the grates (think veggies).
 This is not suitable for all glass top stoves, so check the stove’s manual to make sure it’s safe.